A social media presence will gain you nothing if you don’t have a profound social media strategy outlining how you aim to attain your goals.

 Step 2: Get your social media marketing into action

-By turning your strategy into a workflow process, you can make sure everyone knows when to do what has to be done.
+By turning your strategy into a workflow process, you can make sure everyone knows when to do what.

 Select and customize your content